Skip to main content

 Use hash_id(...) when an ID should carry a logical namespace:

-Use integer digests when modulo arithmetic, deterministic sampling, or ordering needs a number.
+Use integer digests when modulo arithmetic, deterministic sampling, sparse weights, or ordering needs a number.
+Use hash_int(...) or resolve_hash_int(...) when the method is runtime policy rather than a fixed ID contract.

 Use sha256hash(...) for hex fingerprints in manifests, config snapshots, and integrity checks.